-The management of the Corporation solicits proxies to be used at the annual and special meeting of shareholders of the Corporation (the "Meeting") to be held at the time and place and for the purposes set forth in the attached Notice of Meeting and at any adjournment thereof.
+The management of the Corporation solicits proxies to be used at the annual meeting of shareholders of the Corporation (the "Meeting") to be held at the time and place and for the purposes set forth in the attached Notice of Meeting and at any adjournment thereof.
+It is expected that the solicitation will be made primarily by mail.
 The cost of this solicitation will be borne by the Corporation.
 Accordingly, the management of the Corporation has prepared this information circular (the "Information Circular") being sent to all shareholders entitled to receive a Notice of Meeting.